 — Canonicalize the name to match that of the file system's representation of the name;

-— Ensure that messages can be parsed only once, e.g., by including a sequence number or time stamp in a checksum; and
+— Ensure that messages can be parsed only once, e.g. by including a sequence number or time stamp in a checksum;

 — Use different keys for the initiator and responder or of a different type of challenge for the initiator and responder.